casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

 ### Contract Installation Details
-This section clarifies how the contract deployment happens through the installation.js file.
+This section clarifies how the contract deployment happens through the [install.ts](https://github.com/casper-network/casper-contracts-js-clients/blob/master/e2e/cep47/install.ts) file.

-First of all, the system takes the binary of the .wasm file and stores it in the *getBinary* constant.
+Firstly, the client reads the contents of the .wasm file into the `getBinary` constant.
 ```javascript
 export const getBinary = (pathToBinary: string) => {
   return new Uint8Array(fs.readFileSync(pathToBinary, null).buffer);
 };
 ```

-Then, creates the token metadata fetch from the .env.cep47 file
+Then, it creates the token metadata fetched from the .env.cep47 file.

 ```javascript
 const TOKEN_META = new Map(parseTokenMeta(process.env.TOKEN_META!));
 ```
-It also fetch the keys for signing from the .env.cep47 file.
+It also fetches the keys for signing from the .env.cep47 file.

 ```javascript
 const KEYS = Keys.Ed25519.parseKeyFiles(